agsb/jelly/README.md

 ## Why

-to learn how cpu are inside
+to learn how cpu are made inside, and understand about signals, latches, pipelines, etc

+there are brainfuck computers, but most with the instructions [ and ] replaced by pre-compiled jumps.

+_I_ want a pure interpreter without pre-compiler tricks.

+_I_ know that will be slow.

 ## Ideas

 it just runs a minimal language, brainfuck.

-has no register or memory address.
+has no register and no memory address.

 memory works like a tape, by sequential access.